Vitamin D

 UV light

-UV-B radiation from sunlight or tanning beds provides the most vitamin D. UV radiation has both positive and negative properties and it is therefore wise not to have too much, but certainly not too little, exposure to UV light.
-During the winter months, dosed tanning is more of an advantage than a disadvantage, but don't overdo it by choosing the strongest tanning bed and the longest duration.
-If the sun is strong enough, during the period May - October in the Netherlands, fifteen to half an hour in the sun is often enough for the daily dose of vitamin D.
+UV-B radiation from sunlight or tanning beds provides the most vitamin D. UV radiation has both positive and negative properties, so it's wise to avoid too much, but certainly not too little, exposure to UV light.
+During the winter months, moderate tanning is more of an advantage than a disadvantage, but don't overdo it by choosing the strongest tanning bed and the longest duration.
+When the sun is strong enough, during the period from May to October in the Netherlands, fifteen to thirty minutes in the sun is often enough to provide your daily dose of vitamin D.

 Power supply

-Although getting enough vitamin D through diet is difficult, every little bit can help.
-Oily fish and mushrooms exposed to UV light contain vitamin D in relatively high concentrations.
-Vitamin D is found in very low concentrations in eggs, meat and other animal products.
+Although it's difficult to get enough vitamin D through diet, every little bit can help.
+Oily fish and mushrooms exposed to UV light contain relatively high concentrations of vitamin D. Very low concentrations of vitamin D are found in eggs, meat, and other animal products.

 Supplements

-The easiest way to get enough vitamin D during the dark days is to buy a supplement with vitamin D. The recommended daily dose is between 10 and 20 micrograms (400-800 IU).
-A lot of supplements are dosed higher than the recommended daily dose.
+The easiest way to get enough vitamin D during the dark days is to buy a vitamin D supplement.
+The recommended daily dose is between 10 and 20 micrograms (400-800 IU).
+Many supplements have higher doses than the recommended daily dose.
 The maximum recommended daily dose is 100 micrograms (4000 IU).
-25 micrograms (1000 IU) per day is therefore more than sufficient during the dark days.
+So, 25 micrograms (1000 IU) per day is more than sufficient during the dark days.